hrldcpr/blog/_posts/2020-10-27-visual-sum-of-cubes.md

 ## Summary

-So there we have it, all the 'visual' proofs of sums of powers before you have to start using more than 3 dimensions, which isn't very 'visual' for us.
+So there we have it, all the 'visual' proofs of sums of powers before you have to start using more than 3 dimensions, which isn't very 'visual' for humans.

 $$
 \begin{aligned}